Montana Residents Ask Supreme Court To Allow Cleanup Beyond Superfund Requirements

 Questions Linger For Public Housing Residents Who Lived At A Superfund Site

-Fewer than 500 people live here, and the area's surrounded by rolling hills and jagged peaks, along with the valley's defining feature: a massive grey smokestack from a historic copper smelter, perched on a tongue of land protruding from the mountains outside of town.
+Fewer than 500 people live here.
+The area's surrounded by rolling hills and jagged peaks, along with the valley's defining feature: a massive gray smokestack from a historic copper smelter, perched on a tongue of land protruding from the mountains outside of town.
 Shaun Hoolahan is driving the gravel roads of Opportunity, pointing out landmarks such as the house he grew up in.

-"It's 585-feet high, you can put the Washington Monument inside of it, it's that big," he says.
+"It's 585 feet high.
+You can put the Washington Monument inside of it, it's that big," he says.

-For almost a century that smokestack spit out up to 24 tons of arsenic per day over a chunk of land the size of New York City.
-The area became a Superfund site in 1983, and the Atlantic Richfield Company, or Arco, was tasked with cleaning it up.
+For almost a century, that smokestack spit out up to 24 tons of arsenic per day over a chunk of land the size of New York City.
+The area became a Superfund site in 1983, and the Atlantic Richfield Co., or Arco, was tasked with cleaning it up.
 Superfund is the federal program for dealing with toxic waste.

-Arco says it's spent about $470 million on the cleanup so far.
-In Opportunity and Crackerville, that work involved scraping away up to 18 inches of soil from yards that tested more than 250 parts per million for arsenic, and topping the hole with clean soil.
+Arco says it has spent about $470 million on the cleanup so far.
+In Opportunity and Crackerville, that work involved scraping away up to 18 inches of soil from yards that tested more than 250 parts per million for arsenic and topping the hole with clean soil.
 About two dozen residential yards were remediated here, including Hoolahan's current home.

 That wasn't good enough for Hoolahan and close to 100 other locals, so they sued Arco in 2008.